m245seed/ai-file-sorter/README.md

     Save any changes.

-7. In the same directory as in 6, run

-        vcpkg install

-    The needed packages for building `llama.cpp` will be compiled and installed.

-8. In `Developer PowerShell for VS 2022`, run
+7. In `Developer PowerShell for VS 2022`, run

     **If you have CUDA**: